Exam for Acceleration (without Prior Instruction)

 Register for exams before the deadline order dates!

 Click here to register for grades 6-12 exams to be paid for by the district.

 Exam for Acceleration for Grade Level Advancement:

 (Testing is done before the new school year for advancement in grades 1-8.)

 Students in Grades K-5 cannot accelerate a course but accelerate the whole grade level.
 (5th-grade Accelerated Math has a different process and is not done under Exams for Acceleration.)
 Please discuss this option with your campus Principal or Counselor.
 Testing should take place to advance a grade level for grades 1-8 during the summer due to the impact on scheduling and loss of instruction in the next grade (if testing is during the school year).
-Students must pass all 4 exams (math, language arts, science, and social studies) for the grade level that is being accelerated at 80% or above mastery.
+Students must pass all 4 exams (math, language arts, science, and social studies) for the grade level that is being accelerated at 80% or above.
 The science or social studies test will be administered first and the other exams will be administered at a later date if 80% was achieved on the first test administered.
-If 80% was not achieved on the first exam taken then additional subjects will not be ordered.
+If 80% is not achieved on the first exam taken, then additional subjects will not be ordered.

 Please contact Kathy Burbank at firstname.lastname@example.org for the ordering and scheduling for Grade Level Advancement exams.